Basic Tenets of Mahayana Buddhism

 "It is important for us to strive to understand the emptiness of phenomena because all the problems and suffering experienced by us and other living beings stem from a mistaken view of reality.
 Through our ignorance of the true nature of phenomena we develop the conceptual mind that holds phenomena to be inherently existent.
 The mind is known as self-grasping since it apprehends, or grasps, phenomena as having an inherently existent self, or identity.
 The mind of self-grasping gives rise to all other delusions, such as anger and attachment, and is the root cause of all suffering and dissatisfaction.
 Therefore if we wish to be free from suffering we must abandon our self-grasping" (Gyatso, Geshe Kelsang 1985:43).

-Here are some related hubs I have created:
+Here is a related hub I created: